Cochrane (provincial electoral district): 1913

-1917 general election
+1917

 1919 by-election

-On May 5, 1919 incumbent Charles Fisher died, causing the district to become vacant.
-On July 15, 1919 the Alberta Non-Partisan League decided to merge with the United Farmers of Alberta.
+On May 5, 1919, incumbent Charles Fisher died, causing the district to become vacant.
+On July 15, 1919, the Alberta Non-Partisan League decided to merge with the United Farmers of Alberta.

 The United Farmers held a nomination meeting on July 22, 1919.
 There were a total of three candidates running for the nomination.
 The meeting was well attended by the farmers in the area and the executive of the United Farmers of Alberta.
-The Chairman of the meeting was former Conservative candidate H.E.G.H.
+The chairman of the meeting was former Conservative candidate H.E.G.H.
 Scholefield.
 Alexander Moore was selected from a field of three nominees vying for candidacy.

 The Liberals chose E.V.
 Thompson to hold the district, which had been a stronghold for the party.
 The returns came back showing a seesaw race.
 Thompson had won a number of polling divisions in towns, while Moore won the division's rural portions.
 The race was hotly contested and saw the largest voter turnout to date.
 The by-election would mark the beginning for the end of the Liberal government in Alberta.

-1921 general election
+1921

 The 1921 Alberta general election held in Cochrane saw another two-way fight.
 The election was contested by incumbent Alexander Moore who had won a historic by-election victory in the district just two years before.

 The Liberals who had fought hard to keep the seat in the by-election hatched a plan to team up with the Conservatives.
 The two parties held a joint nomination meeting to run a candidate under both banners in the district.
 The party members nominated Angus McDonald, a popular rancher residing in the district, to oppose Moore and support the administration of Premier Charles Stewart.

 The results came back as a landslide for Moore.
 He easily held his seat and kept the district for the United Farmers defeating Angus.
 The United Farmers would sweep many rural districts across the province that election to form the second Government of Alberta.
 Moore increased the percentage of the popular vote to almost 64%.